Atkrye/IEEE-CIG-Text-Adventurer-Competition/tutorial-java.md

 The Z-Machine engine and base agent classes can be found in a .jar in "Example Project/lib3rd" in your downloaded repository.
 The most recent iteration at the time of writing is Version 1.5, found at [ieee-cig-advent-1.5.jar](https://github.com/Atkrye/IEEE-CIG-Text-Adventurer-Competition/blob/master/Example%20Project/lib3rd/ieee-cig-advent-1.5.jar).
 Place this .jar inside a /lib folder within your newly created project.

-Add this .jar into your newly created Java project's class path.
-In Eclipse 4.6.3 this can be done by right clicking on the .jar and adding it to the build path of the project, but if you are unsure, search for instructions on adding a .jar to the class path for your specific IDE.
+Add this .jar to your newly created Java project's class path.
+In Eclipse 4.6.3 this can be done by right clicking on the .jar and adding it to the build path of the project.
+If you are unsure, search for instructions on adding a .jar to the class path for your specific IDE.

 ![addToBuildPath](https://raw.githubusercontent.com/Atkrye/IEEE-CIG-Text-Adventurer-Competition/gh-pages/tutorial_screenshots/java/addBuildPath.png)